What are the best cheap stocks to buy right now?

 Why we’re watching:

-- A consensus Strong Buy among Wall Street analysts, Super Group stock has 3 Strong Buy ratings and 2 Hold ratings.
+- SGHC has secured the confidence of Wall Street analysts, as the stock has 4 Strong Buy ratings and 2 Buy ratings, with no Hold, Sell, or Strong Sell ratings.
 See the ratings

 Zen Rating: A (Strong Buy) — see full analysis >